BenjaminPaap/WP-AutoSharePost/readme.txt

 5. Now copy and paste all needed settings.
 You need the "**Consumer key**", "**Consumer Secret**", "**Access token**" and "**Access token secret**" to tweet your posts

-= Bit.ly ==
+= Bit.ly =

 In order to support URL shortening for your twitter links you should enable bit.ly by supporting the plugin with some valid login details.

 1. Visit [bitly.com](https://bitly.com/) and sign up.
 If you are already registered log in now.
-2. Enter your bit.ly username in the corresponing field in the plugin settings page.
+2. Enter your bit.ly username in the corresponding field in the plugin settings page.
 2. Visit http://bitly.com/a/account and scroll down until you reach the "**API Key**" headline.
 Copy and paste this code to the plugin settings page.